robert-westenberger/knowledgebase/fake-os.md

 ![windows_95_2.png](/windows_95_2.png)
 ![windows_95_3.png](/windows_95_3.png)
 # Features
-* Depending on the users user agent, actually have that particular theme be opened up
+* Depending on the users user agent, actually have that particular theme be the default (So if user is connecting on a windows machine, have the windows theme display).
 # Components
 ## Taskbar
 ### Start Button (with logo)